Lone Star Curling Club

 7) How often will I get to play?

-- Leagues are typically 4 or 10 consecutive weeks.
+- Mini-leagues are typically 4 weeks long.
+Regular leagues last about 3 months and usually include 11 or 12 games.
 The registration page will list the dates and times of the league.

 - Once the league is ready to start we create a league page that shows the standings and actual schedule.